 [c] travelled 'almost 43,000NM' since her adventures started.

-Thanks for the letting me be part of your journey Laura - marvellous experience - Keep safe and Happydaze from an 'ancient mariner'.
+Thanks for the NY greetings - glad young Kim enjoyed her stay - boy, you've been busy: - Keep safe and Happydaze from an 'ancient mariner'.
 Au revoir.

 Congratulations Laura on getting your book "A Girl, A Dream" published [in German] - looking forward to the English edition in the near future.